mattmakai/fullstackpython.com/source/content/pages/23-best-python-resources/2301-best-python-resources.markdown

   and projects from around the web.

-Those resources should help you get started with learning the basic Python language.
-How do you want to proceeed now?
+### Those resources should help get you started.
+What's next?